 Students in grade 6-12 are also required to be vaccinated against pertussis with one dose of Tdap.

 Students in grades 7-12 are also required to be vaccinated against meningococcal disease.

-Students in preschool or prekindergarten are also required to be immune to Haemphilus influenzae type b (Hib) and pneumococcal disease (PCV).
+Students in preschool or prekindergarten are also required to be immune to Haemophilus influenzae type b (Hib) and pneumococcal disease (PCV).

 Immunization Requirements for School Entrance/Attendance Chart

 Students may receive immunizations at no cost at the Monroe County Department of Public Health Immunization Clinic.

 Complete Immunization Certificates must be submitted to the Health Office before students start school and must contain: